A highly recommended manual focus aperture-priority autoexposure 35mm manual focus SLR film camera from Canon.

 The back of the camera is equally plain, with only the viewfinder window and the fixed hinge-type film back.

-The film box is an easy load system with the Film Chamber, Film Guide Rails and Shutter Curtain, Film Forward Sprocket, and the Multi-Slot Take Up Spool, located sequentially from left to right.
+The film box is an easy load system with the Film Chamber, Film Guide Rails and Shutter Curtain, Film Forward Sprocket, and Multi-Slot Take Up Spool, located sequentially from left to right.

 Viewfinder Readout